 Risk appetite and governance

 Given the specific nature of legal risks that can occur, no risk appetite metrics are assigned to this risk type.
 Instead, the most relevant developments on this risk type are included in the risk appetite report on a quarterly basis.
-FMO’s Legal team is responsible for the review of the legal aspects of FMO’s contracts with its clients and for mitigating legal risks arising from FMO’s businesses and operations.
+FMO’s transactional legal team is responsible for the review of the legal aspects of FMO’s contracts with its clients and for mitigating legal risks arising from FMO’s businesses and operations.
 The members of the team are qualified in a variety of jurisdictions and competent to provide expert and professional advice on a wide range of legal areas.
 Where applicable, the team seeks external expertise, particularly for legal analyses in emerging market jurisdictions in which FMO operates, or in the event of particularly complex matters.
 Members of the team also serve on several cross-departmental committees, enabling them to address legal risks at an early stage and share their knowledge where needed.